Better Me

 1. Heat rash

-Heat rash, also known as prickly heat, is a red, bumpy and itchy rash that often appears in places where sweat collects, such as the armpits, back, chest, behind knees and inside the creases of the elbows.
+Heat rash, also known as prickly heat, is a red, bumpy and itchy rash that often appears in areas of the body where sweat collects, such as the armpits, back, chest, behind knees and inside the creases of the elbows.

 “It is common in children, especially babies, when the pores of the sweat glands become clogged – often when they get overheated,” Dr. Antonescu said.